AI for Scientific Discovery is a Social Problem: Solutions and Implementation Strategies

 However, architectural innovation alone is insufficient without addressing the sample efficiency problem.
-Few-shot learning approaches, meta-learning techniques, and transfer learning from simulation data offer promising directions, with recent demonstrations showing 90\% accuracy achievable using only 50 experimental samples when pre-trained on 10 million simulated materials \cite{Minami2025, baalouch2019simtorealdomainadaptationhigh, ohana2025welllargescalecollectiondiverse, wang2020understandingmitigatinggradientpathologies, Alsentzer2025}.
-The community should prioritize developing foundation models that capture general scientific principles and can be fine-tuned for specific applications with limited data, requiring coordinated dataset construction efforts spanning multiple institutions and decades of sustained funding commitment.
+Few-shot learning approaches, meta-learning techniques, and transfer learning from simulation data offer promising directions, with recent demonstrations showing that 90\% accuracy is achievable with only 50 experimental samples when a model is pretrained on 10 million simulated materials \cite{Minami2025, baalouch2019simtorealdomainadaptationhigh, ohana2025welllargescalecollectiondiverse, wang2020understandingmitigatinggradientpathologies, Alsentzer2025}.
+The community should prioritize the development of foundation models that capture general scientific principles and can be fine-tuned for specific applications with limited data, which requires coordinated dataset construction efforts spanning multiple institutions and decades of sustained funding commitment.